 Some medications can interact with furosemide.
 You may be advised that furosemide will not suit you if you already take:

 - Other medications for heart disease or hypertension

 - NSAID pain relief such as ibuprofen, diclofenac, or ketorolac

 - Antiepileptic medications

 - Antifungal or antiviral medications

-Because furosemide may not suit everyone, we will complete a Consultation with you including a health questionnaire.
+Furosemide tablets can be purchased safely online at EU Meds.
+Because Furosemide may not suit everyone, we will complete a consultation with you including a health questionnaire.
 This will ensure that the medication will be suitable for you.